MACRO VALUE IS NOW MACRO ALLOCATION

 THE BOTTOM LINE

 2020 was truly a historic year that will likely change the world, how people behave, and how business is done forever.
-It certainly affected how Macro Value, now Tactical Value, works.
-However, somethings never really change.
-Although, TV has added an emphasis on tactical risk allocation, that does not mean valuation no longer matters.
+It certainly affected how Macro Value, now Macro Allocation, works.
+However, some things never really change.
+Although MA has added an emphasis on tactical risk allocation, that does not mean valuation no longer matters.

 To be clear, in the short-run value can matter less and may even seem irrelevant during temporary bouts of speculation and investing fads.
 But in the long-run valuation still does matter.
 Value is, always has been, and always will be the foundation of rational, intelligent, long-term investing.

-To that end valuation will continue to play a key role in the TV strategy, just to differing degrees depending on changes in the market environment.
+To that end, valuation will continue to play a key role in the MA strategy, just to differing degrees depending on changes in the market environment.
 I can’t predict when those changes will happen, but I can assure you that we will watch closely, wait patiently, and respond accordingly when they occur.

 Victor K. Lai, CFA